 New to the village, or new to church, this page gives a few details about what to expect at our 9.30am Sunday Gathering.
 More information can be found on other pages.

 There is level access via the North Porch (at the 'top' end of the car park by the walnut and apple trees).
 Large Print Service sheets are available.
 Please ask someone on the Welcome Team when you arrive.
 There is a hearing loop in good working order.
 There is an accessible toilet, with an alarm should assistance be required and baby changing facilities.
 Currently, there is not huge amounts of space for wheelchairs as the main part of the church (the nave) is full of pews.
 Wheelchair uses are very welcome to sit in the central aisle.
-There is also a space down one side and space at the back to remain in a wheel chair and still be part of the service.
+There is also a space down one side and space at the back.

 What happens on a Sunday Morning